 The best preventative measure is to develop good lawn care maintenance habits.

-- Aerate: Core aeration is a process of removing plugs of soil from the ground.
+- Aerate: Liquid aeration is a process of removing plugs of soil from the ground.
 This breaks up compact layers of soil and thatch build up, giving your soil and grass roots easier access to air, nutrients, and water.
 We recommend that you aerate your lawn every Fall, before Necrotic Ring Spot and other fungus conditions have a chance to impact the roots of your grass.

 - Fertilize: Slow release fertilizers are specially formulated to combat disease over time.
 If areas of your lawn are particularly prone to fungus and disease, fertilizers that are specifically formulated to defend against mold and fungus may protect your lawn even better.

 - Water Wisely: It may be tempting to water your lawn more frequently, especially during the hot summer months!
 But did you know that the time of day and the frequency with which your water your grass can have a very big impact on your overall lawn health?
 It is better to saturate your lawn with about 1” of water once a week.
 Watering multiple times can lead to excess moisture, which can lead to rot and molding at the roots of your grass.